Skip to main content

 egrep 'ion\>' A_Room_with_a_View_by_E_M_Forster.txt

 Word boundaries will act whenever there is a word character followed by a non- word character.
 Word characters are [a-z][A-Z][0-9]_.
-Any word boundaries is denoted by \b.
+Any word boundaries are denoted by \b.
 Find the standalone letter a's: /\ba\b/.

 Optional